starlightenergies/ParseSECreports/docs/README.md

 ## Gathers JSON info for > 14000 public companies
 - organizes for SQL insertion
 - stores into MYSQL or compatible
-- tags key data with qualitative values for later use
+- tags key data with customizable qualitative values for later use

 ### How it works
 - State machine evaluates JSON files character by character and tells